ZerioDev/Music-bot/README.md

 # Music-bot
 A complete code to download for a music bot.
 Using a module (discord-player) 🎧

 Looking for a code for a music bot ?
-This fully open source code is made for your !
+This fully open source code is made for your project !
 Warning, this code uses the v12 of the discord.js module.
 Previous versions such as (11.5.1, 11.5.0 or other) will not be supported.

 ### ⚡ Installation